SivanMehta/tongue-twisters/README.md

 ---

-When on the way to Thailand, intending to evaluate a French-style bread in Kathmandu, the pair paid off the loans of a family of four, which was brought about with a verbally abusive warning from someone nicknamed after the author of “The Black Moth”.
+When on the way from Thailand, intending to evaluate a French-style bread in Kathmandu, the pair paid off the loans of a family of four, which was brought about with a verbally abusive warning from someone nicknamed after the author of “The Black Moth”.

-> On the jet to Phuket, en route to vet a baguette from Tibet, the duet offset the debt of the quartet, onset by an epithet threat from a sobriquet “Georgette”.
+> On the jet beset from Phuket, en route to vet a baguette from Tibet, the duet offset the debt of the quartet, onset by an epithet threat from a sobriquet “Georgette”.

 ---